Brookshire Cluster Association

 Larger items can be disposed of by special pickup services and/or renting a dumpster during the cluster cleanup sessions (see Common Grounds) or by special request to AAA Trash & Recycling.

 Landscape areas are maintained by Cardinal landscaping.
-Cardinal provides garden maintenance, mulching and pruning, grass mowing service through the summer, lawn seeding and leaf clean-up twice during the fall months.
-Cluster members get together twice annually (once in Spring, once in the Fall) in a Cluster Clean-up to plant trees & plants, paint, weed, prune and remove debris (sticks, deadwood etc).
+Cardinal provides garden maintenance, mulching and pruning, grass mowing service through the summer, lawn seeding, and leaf clean-up twice during the fall months.
+Cluster members get together twice annually (once in Spring, once in the Fall) for a community Cluster Clean-up to plant trees & plants, paint, weed, prune and remove debris (sticks, deadwood, etc).
 Members are asked to pitch in during the year, especially in the summer, to help maintain our common areas by watering and weeding our flower beds.
-Contact the landscaping director with any questions or concerns about dead trees, limbs or bushes.
+Contact the landscaping committee with any questions or concerns about dead trees, limbs, or bushes.
 Brookshire Cluster is one of the largest green-space-per-household clusters in Reston.

 Brookshire Cluster controls the summer mosquito swarms by spraying the common grounds to kill mosquito larvae throughout the summer and once or twice during fall.